The Burton Museum is where you enter a world of paintings, pottery, poets, witches and indigenous peoples of North America.

 Originally built to house the collections of Hubert Coop, the Burton is home to a rich array of artefacts, documents and treasured items, representing the diverse and dynamic history of Bideford and the surrounding area.

 Discover secrets about celebrities of the day, personalities like Sir Richard Grenville, Edward Capern the Postman Poet and John Strange, the man who cared for local victims of the 1646 plague.
-Delve deeper into the world of the notorious Bideford witches, and learn about the life and death of the first North American Indian to live in Europe.
+Delve deeper into the world of the notorious Bideford witches, and learn about the life and death of the first indigenous person of North America to live in Europe.

 With a dedicated exhibition space, the Burton’s Ceramics Collection is a unique and significant collection.